sarimabbas/bunnygram/README.md

 };
 ```

-### Step 3: Send a message to the receiver from anywhere else inside our Next.js app
+### Step 3: Send a message

+Send a message to the receiver from anywhere else inside our Next.js app:

 ```tsx
 // src/pages/index.tsx